 5. Spinal Stenosis

-This condition occurs when the spinal canal becomes narrow, putting pressure on nerves and the spinal cord.
-In spinal stenosis, you feel numbness, weakness, and pain in the arms, legs, and back.
+This condition occurs when the space around your spinal cord known as the spinal canal becomes narrow, putting pressure on nerves and the spinal cord.
+In spinal stenosis, you feel pain, numbness, weakness, and tingling in the arms, legs, and back.

 6. Arthritis

-Arthritis (osteoarthritis and rheumatoid arthritis) affects your joints in the spine and causes pain, swelling, inflammation, and stiffness in the back.
+Arthritis affects your joints in the spine and causes pain, swelling, inflammation, and stiffness in the back.
 You feel chronic back pain, especially in the morning.

 7. Osteoporosis

-Osteoporosis makes your bones weak and enhances the risk of fractures, leading to sudden and severe back pain.
+Osteoporosis makes your bones weak and increases the risk of fractures, leading to sudden and severe back pain.
 This condition is more common in elderly people.

 8. Injuries